mongodb/docs/source/reference/commands.rst

    When the command returns, the database's primary location will have been shifted to the designated :term:`shard`.
-To fully decomission a shard, use the :mongodb:dbcommand:`removeshard` command.
+To fully decomission a shard, use the :dbcommand:`removeshard` command.

-   .. warning:: Do not use :mongodb:dbcommand:`moveprimary` if you have
+   .. warning:: Do not use :dbcommand:`moveprimary` if you have
       sharded collections and the :term:`draining` process has not completed.